 A cocktail somehow tastes even better when paired with a beautiful view—and San Diego has some stunners.
 Experience America’s Finest City in all her glory from the luxurious perch of a rooftop bar.
-Whether you’re in the mood for poolside glamour or board short bliss, there’s a sky-high bar for you.
+Whether you’re in the mood for poolside glamour or board-shorts bliss, there’s a sky-high bar for you.

 As the unofficial craft brewing capital of California, San Diego boasts a number of high-up hoppy options.
 Relax oceanside at Amplified Ale Works (babies and dogs are welcome on the rooftop).
-Equally laid-back, the Pacific Beach Alehouse is known for creative brews, exceptional skewers, and dynamite sunset views.
+Equally laid-back, the Pacific Beach Alehouse is known for creative brews, exceptional skewers and dynamite sunset views.
 Just five miles south, OB Brewery serves beer flights on wooden surfboards right next to Ocean Beach Pier.
-For a rowdy time, check out the massive 10 Barrel Brewing, where fresh beer is washed down with elevated comfort food (think pork belly & watermelon salad).
+For a rowdy time, check out the massive 10 Barrel Brewing, where fresh beer is washed down with improved comfort food (think pork belly & watermelon salad).

 As if all that sunshine weren’t enough, San Diego is a waterfront city with top-notch restaurants and beautiful ocean-sprayed vistas (often at the same time), neighborhoods that are steeped in history and culture, and beer that's perfectly hoppy to enjoy after a day of Southern California fun.
 Whether you’re spending a few days indulging in the myriad of aquatic pastimes that are available at the Mission Bay Aquatic Park, the world’s largest of its kind, or exploring the inland offerings of the city, San Diego will not disappoint.